 Skype your way to a job

-Judy Clare, director of Bryant's Amica Center for Career Education, tells USA Today that Skype interviews are here to stay due to convenience and flexibility, and are especially useful for students who seek an internship or employment while studying abroad.
+Judy Clare, director of Bryant's Amica Center for Career Education, told USA Today that Skype interviews are here to stay due to convenience and flexibility, and are especially useful for students who seek an internship or employment while studying abroad.

 "As time goes on, I think the technology and equipment will get better and better," she said.